Xgameisdabest/dotfiles/README.md

 - cava (audio visualizer)
 - tetris-thefenriswolf gambit (games)
 - solaar (logitech util setting)

+NOTE: Afaik, there are still some missing dependencies that are not in the list bc I kinda lost track of during the process of developing.
+So make sure to check all the config files or see if you encounter ANY bugs, it may related to missing dependencies.

 ## Installation

 1st, git clone the whole thing